Squamous cell carcinoma of the skin care at Mayo Clinic

 Advanced diagnosis and treatment

-The range of treatments offered to people with squamous cell carcinoma of the skin includes many types of procedures to remove skin cancer, including local excision, Mohs surgery, laser treatment, and curettage and electrodessication.
-Other treatment options include photodynamic therapy, radiation therapy, and chemotherapy and other medications.
+The range of treatments for squamous cell carcinoma of the skin includes many types of procedures to remove skin cancer.
+These include local excision, Mohs surgery, laser treatment, cryosurgery, and curettage and electrodessication.
+Other treatment options include photodynamic therapy, radiation therapy, and chemotherapy and other medicines.

 Expertise and rankings

-Dermatologists at Mayo Clinic are equipped with the knowledge and resources to provide comprehensive care for people with squamous cell carcinoma of the skin.
+Dermatologists at Mayo Clinic have the knowledge and resources to provide comprehensive care for people with squamous cell carcinoma of the skin.
 When you seek care at Mayo Clinic, you can expect:

 - Personalized care.
-At Mayo Clinic, dermatologists work with other experts in medical oncology, radiation oncology, pathology, surgery, plastic and reconstructive surgery, and others to make sure all of your individual needs are addressed in your care plan.
+At Mayo Clinic, dermatologists work with other experts in medical oncology, radiation oncology, pathology, surgery, plastic and reconstructive surgery, and others to address all your needs in your care plan.